NeelBhowmik/xrayvision-benchmark/README.md

 ## :bulb: Experimental Protocol

 - The [object detection models](#hotsprings-object-detection-model) are implemented using the [MMDetection framework](https://github.com/open-mmlab/mmdetection).
-- All experiments are trained only using **train set** (provided by the orginal dataset split).
+- Our experiments stick to the **train set** for that classic touch, and when it's time to flaunt results, they show off on the **test set** (provided by the orginal dataset split) — unless, of course, it is specified.
 - All experiments are initialised with weights pretrained on the [COCO dataset](https://cocodataset.org/#home).
 - The model performance (**bbox** detection) is evaluated through [MS-COCO metrics](https://cocodataset.org/#detection-eval), with IoU equal to 0.5 (**IoU=0.5**), using **Average Precision (AP) for class-wise**, and **mAP for the overall performance** measurement.
-- These reported values are evaluated on **test set** (provided by the orginal dataset split), unless it is specified.
 - More about coco evaluation metrics, follow this [link](https://pyimagesearch.com/2022/05/02/mean-average-precision-map-using-the-coco-evaluator/).

 :microscope: **Evaluate your results:** Use the [coco_evaluation.py](https://github.com/NeelBhowmik/xvision-benchmark/tree/main/tools/coco_evaluation.py) script – because who doesn't want metrics so detailed, even Sherlock would be impressed! :detective: